vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

     </div>
    </details>
    - You can also filter and group/add more columns to the report.
 See the next section for details.
-6. To save the report, click **Save as New** and enter a report name.
-Then, click **Save**.
+6. To save the report, from the top right of the screen, click **Save as New**.
+Enter a report name, then click **Save**.
 (To edit this name, click the pencil icon in the breadcrumbs above the chart, next to the report's name.)

 ## Filter and Group a Network Flow Report